 - The number of children your daycare handles

-Color and Design Features
+Color and childcare facility design Features

 Once your basic design is complete, you can start choosing colors and other design features and elements.